Lanrey-waju/lite-lookup/README.md

 - `lookup -i`

 If you wish to generate verbose responses while in the interactive mode, use

-- `lookup -i -v` or `lookup -iv`
-The responses you get with this will be slightly detailed without overwhelming you.

 - `lookup -i -p` or `lookup -ip
 The responses you get with this will be more finetuned for programming.